circuito-suman/sprites_generator/README.md

 2. **Open the `index.html` file** in your favorite web browser.

-## 🛠️ Usage
+## 🌟 Usage

-1. **Adjust the Matrix Size**: Use the input fields to set the number of rows and columns.
+1. **Adjust Grid Size**:
+   - Use the input fields to set the number of rows and columns for the LED matrix.

+2. **Toggle LEDs**:
-2. **Toggle LED States**: Click on the LED buttons to turn them on or off.
+   - Click on the LED buttons to toggle their state (on/off).
+The button will change color to indicate its state.

-3. **Switch Output Format**: Use the toggle switch to change between hexadecimal and binary output.
+3. **Select Output Format**:
+   - Use the toggle switch to select between hexadecimal and binary output formats.

+4. **Whole Row Bits**:
+   - Use the toggle switch to generate data for the entire row, including brightness bits.

+5. **Brightness Control**:
+   - Use the slider to adjust the brightness value.
+This value will be appended to the output data.

+6. **View Output**:
-4. **View the Output**: The generated sprite data will be displayed in the textarea below the matrix.
+   - The generated sprite data will be displayed in the text area.
+It updates automatically based on the matrix state and selected options.

 ## 📸 To preview click the icon below
  [![SpriteGenerator](https://img.shields.io/badge/SpriteGenerator-8A2BE2)](https://circuito-suman.github.io/sprites_generator/)